 This attached calculator spreadsheet allows you to determine the concentration of an analyte gas from an OVG in the flow path up to and including the detector being used.

-The equation to concentrate the concentration (Cell C10) is as follows:
+The equation to calculate the concentration (Cell C10) is as follows:

 concentration (ppb) = 1000 x Gas Constant x perm rate (ng/min) / ((V-OVG Sample + Exhaust Flow) x Mol Wt)